python/devguide/internals/garbage-collector.rst

     2

 The GC starts with a set of candidate objects it wants to scan.
-In the default build, theese "objects to scan" might be all container objects or a smaller subset (or "generation").
+In the default build, these "objects to scan" might be all container objects or a smaller subset (or "generation").
 In the free-threaded build, the collector always operates scans all container objects.